Anurag-Deb/Real-time-polling-app/README.md

 Lightweight and fast with no external libraries or frameworks

-📁 Tech Stack
+**📁 Tech Stack**
-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript
-📦 Getting Started
+**📦 Getting Started**
-Clone the repository
+- Clone the repository

-bash
-Copy
-Edit
 git clone https://github.com/your-username/real-time-polling-app.git
-Navigate to the project directory
+- Navigate to the project directory

-bash
-Copy
-Edit
 cd real-time-polling-app
-Open index.html in your browser
+- Open index.html in your browser